grafana/beyla/docs/sources/configure/options.md

 At the end of this document, there is an [example of YAML configuration file](#yaml-file-example).

-Currently, Beyal consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
+Currently, Beyla consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
 In the YAML configuration, each component has its own first-level section.